Create a profile container with Azure NetApp Files and AD DS

-We recommend using FSLogix profile containers as a user profile solution for the Windows Virtual Desktop Preview service.
-FSLogix profile containers store a complete user profile in a single container and are designed to roam profiles in non-persistent remote computing environments like Windows Virtual Desktop.
+We recommend using FSLogix profile containers as a user profile solution for the Azure Virtual Desktop service.
+FSLogix profile containers store a complete user profile in a single container and are designed to roam profiles in non-persistent remote computing environments like Azure Virtual Desktop.
 When you sign in, the container dynamically attaches to the computing environment using a locally supported virtual hard disk (VHD) and Hyper-V virtual hard disk (VHDX).
 These advanced filter-driver technologies allow the user profile to be immediately available and appear in the system exactly like a local user profile.
 To learn more about FSLogix profile containers, see FSLogix profile containers and Azure files.

-You can create FSLogix profile containers using Azure NetApp Files, an easy-to-use Azure native platform service that helps customers quickly and reliably provision enterprise-grade SMB volumes for their Windows Virtual Desktop environments.
+You can create FSLogix profile containers using Azure NetApp Files, an easy-to-use Azure native platform service that helps customers quickly and reliably provision enterprise-grade SMB volumes for their Azure Virtual Desktop environments.
 To learn more about Azure NetApp Files, see What is Azure NetApp Files?

 This article doesn't cover best practices for securing access to the Azure NetApp Files share.

 If you're looking for comparison material about the different FSLogix Profile Container storage options on Azure, see Storage options for FSLogix profile containers.

 Before you can create an FSLogix profile container for a host pool, you must: